koraytugay/koraytugay.github.io/content/various/maven.md

 ```

 ## Plugins
-Maven does not try to do everything itself, but rather delegate the work to to plugins (and goals). __All the useful functionalities in the build process are developed as plugins__.
+Maven does not do much itself, but rather delegate the work to to plugins (and goals). __All the useful functionalities in the build process are developed as plugins__.
 A plugin can contain one to many goals.
 Goals do specific tasks, be it resolve / download 3<sup>rd</sup> party libraries declared in the POM, compile source code, run tests or package files.

 Similar to any other dependency in Maven, plugins are also identified via GAV.
 However, for plugins, `groupId` is __not__ needed.
-Maven assumes the following by default: `org.apache.maven.plugins` and `org.codehaus.mojo`.
+Maven assumes the following for plugins by default: `org.apache.maven.plugins` and `org.codehaus.mojo`.

 ### Where are the Plugins Defined?
 The super POM already defines several default plugins, such as the `clean` or the `compiler` plugin.
 Any other plugins are again defined by the user in POM.
 Check the effective POM to find for example: